Search.

 Search this site for more information now.

-As with all guesswork, challenges arise in accuracy, especially when good map photo satellite data is sparse.
-Sometimes the first guess is taken too seriously without being all that good.
-How do we fix that problem?
+As with any guesswork, accuracy is a challenge, especially when good map photo satellite data is scarce.
+First guesses are sometimes taken too seriously without being all that good.
+What can we do about it?

-Intense explorations and longitudinal studies gradually improve this.
-As pattern recognition software develops and data libraries continue to grow, solutions will appear for non-linear physics problems and even initial estimates will get better.
+This gets better with intensive explorations and longitudinal studies.
+As pattern recognition software develops and data libraries grow, non-linear physics problems will get solved and even initial estimates will be better.

 You like this Idea?
 It works for its intended purpose, but probably is not perfect.
 Why not?